 The vast majority of the information that I hold about you is provided to, or gathered by, me in the course of your case and/or proceedings.
-Your solicitor and/or I will tell you why we need the information and how we will use it.
-In addition to the information you may provide to me or your solicitor, I also obtain information from other sources as follows:
+Your solicitor, accountant or other advisor (your advisor) and/or I will tell you why we need the information and how we will use it.
+In addition to the information you may provide to me or your advisor, I also obtain information from other sources as follows:

 - Information that is available publicly in registers, searches or in the media

 - Other legal professionals including solicitors and barristers and their associates, trainees and staff

+- Other advisory professionals including accountants and tax advisors

 - Chambers staff

 - Expert witnesses

 - Prosecution bodies

 - Regulatory, public or administrative bodies

 - Court staff & officials

 - Clients

 - References